The Ultimate SEO and Digital Marketing Resource Network

 If you’re not a local business, a GBP listing (and setting a national or international service area) can help your business rank for additional long-tail keyword searches.
 And with Google’s recent changes to business profiles, creating a GBP is easier than ever, no matter your technical skill level.

-Step 1: Sign Into Google Business Profile
+Step 1: Sign in to Google Business Profile

 Go to https://business.google.com/ and sign in using your Google account information.